FangZ05/N-body-Simulation/README.md

 l - Half of the length of the box.
 Determines the size of the periodic space.
 Nt - total number of time step for animation.
-Affects the length of the animation. frame_duration - in ms, affects the speed of animation. v_max - magnitude of the drift velocity. klim - size of the k-space of power spectrum we're interested in. sft - magnitude of the attraction softening parameter.
+Affects the length of the animation. frame_duration - in ms, affects the speed of animation. sft - magnitude of the attraction softening parameter.
 Higher value gives more softening at low distance.

 Project_1_orbit.py parameters:
 position[i][j] = x - change the position of particle j in dimension i to x velocity[i][j] = x - change the velocity of particle j in dimension i to x

+Project_1_random.py paramters:
+v_max - magnitude of the drift velocity. klim - size of the k-space of power spectrum we're interested in.